Editor's Note: Original article (21.11.17) updated on 13.11.20

 Persimmons, also known as the 'food of the Gods’ (from the Greek name Diospyros), and Sharon fruit are equally good for adding a splash of colour to dishes come the colder months.
 Usually, depending on the type, persimmon should be eaten sliced up or bitten into whole in case of the fuyu type or cut in half scooping the fruit out with a spoon in case of the hachiya type.

-The unusual yellowy orange deliciously sweet fleshed fruit comes into season between November and December and hails from warmer climes like China, Korea and Japan.
+Persimmon, the unusual yellowy orange and deliciously sweet fruit comes into season between November and December and comes from warmer climes like China, Korea and Japan.
 Although some varieties can also be found in the US.